-The small resident population size, low longevity, low reproductive output of harbour porpoises in the NWIP (Read, 2016) and apparent high bycatch rate, suggest that this separate population is at risk and conservation actions are urgently needed.
+The small resident population size, low longevity, low reproductive output of harbour porpoises in the NWIP (Read, 2016) and apparent high bycatch rate.
+Thus, despite the apparent stability in population size suggested by surveys in 2005 and 2016, this separate population is likely to be at risk and conservation actions are needed.